Solicited and unsolicited feedback from customers can be used by organizations to foster business improvements and transform the customer experience.

 To make sure you are really hearing your customers and their unsolicited feedback, work with a technology partner or customer feedback management provider who will help you meet your business goals and extract meaningful insight from data.

 Stay engaged and responsive.
 When you hire a third-party provider or invest in a software platform, there’s a temptation to let your tools do all the work.
-This shouldn’t exempt you from continuing to engage with customers who have shared their feedback.
+This shouldn’t exempt your team from engaging with customers who have shared their feedback.

 No matter the tool you’re using, you should still read the comments, know how to respond to negative reviews and positive feedback, and resolve customer issues.
-Here’s the thing: technological capability is great, but it won’t close the loop on your behalf.
+Technological capability is great, but it won’t close the loop on your behalf.

 Reach out to customers if you’re not getting enough unsolicited feedback.
 Have an NPS reviews survey or review request program in place to encourage your customers to be more vocal.
-Reaching out to customers and soliciting feedback using a timely approach also helps you determine whether or not you’re delivering experiences that meet or surpass customer expectations.
+Reaching out to customers, asking for reviews, and soliciting timely feedback also helps you determine whether or not you’re delivering experiences that meet or surpass customer expectations.

 Focus on insights.
 You shouldn’t make data collection your goal.
-More information doesn’t necessarily equate to smarter business decisions.
+More information doesn’t necessarily equate to smarter business decisions or more integrated CX.
 You should focus on how you can gather actionable insights from customer feedback, as well as how you can address challenges based on the information available.

 Now is the time for you to make the commitment to managing solicited and unsolicited feedback.
 It’s one of your company’s greatest sources of learning, helping you deliver experiences that inspire customers to keep coming back for more.